rails-girls-summer-of-code/summer-of-code/about/roles.md

 <h3 id="coaching_company">Coaching Companies</h3>

 A Coaching Company is one that host an entire student team for the duration of their project.
-In addition, they can allow employees to coach the participants.
+In addition, they allow employees to coach the participants.
 More information about this initiative is available here: <a href="/guide/coaching-company">Coaching Companies</a>.
 This role can be combined with the Sponsor role as well.